zogar1993/jsonkraken/README.md

 This can be seen when deserializing, since I return *Any?* instead of *JsonValue*.
 Most of the times, presumably at least, you wont deal with lonely values, but you may since the [JSON Specification](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) allows it.
-That philosophy it to blame also for the existence of *toJsonString* instead of simply overriding *toString* in JsonValue.
+That philosophy it to blame also for the existence of *jsonSerialize* instead of simply overriding *toString* in JsonValue.

 ## Change Log